 So a gene SNP is not an indicator that you will get cancer, for example.
-It is but 1 player in a mix of many, that either increases or decreases your risks for any condition.
+It is but one player in a mix of many, that either increases or decreases your risks for any condition.

-The benefit of knowing and understanding the impact of your SNP’s is to give you direction in both diet and other lifestyle factors, that may assist your body to manage risks more efficiently, as well as where we can allow ‘cheats’.
+The benefit of knowing and understanding the impact of your SNP’s is to give you direction in both diet and other lifestyle factors, that may assist your body to manage risks more efficiently, as well as show us where we can allow ‘cheats’.

 Always discuss your findings with your primary practitioner as well as conduct your own research.
-Science is finding out new information at a very fast rate and what is considered true at one time, may be found to be compromised at a later time.
+Science is finding out new information at a very fast rate and what is considered true at one time, may be found to be inadequate at a later time.

 Your Gene summary does not and should not be used to treat, diagnose or cure any conditions, but is rather for informational and educational purposes alone.
-The body is very complex and you should not be making any medical decisions based on the information contained in this document and should speak to your doctor before taking any actions that pertain to your health or any condition you may have.
+The body is very complex and you should not be making any medical decisions based on the information contained in the profile document and should speak to your doctor before taking any actions that pertain to your health or any condition you may have.

 Your gene profile is a document that aims to group SNPs regarding certain health categories.
 The information should not be viewed as a diagnosis for any medical decisions.